Slick Woods Is The Face Of A New Jewelry Brand Aiming To Be The Black, Queer Tiffany & Co.

 Advertisement

 Drop Two includes a pair of shoe laces.
 Thornton said Woods inspired the laces during a dinner after the company dropped its first collection.
 “She was like, you know what would be fire?
 Laces,” Thornton remembered.
 “We were like, what the hell?
 Our chain is actually pretty thin, so it will lace up.
-People spend $350 on Yeezys, the silver is $180, the rose gold and gold are $200.
+People spend $350 USD on Yeezys, the silver is $180 USD, the rose gold and gold are $200 USD.
 It’s a nice attainable luxurious thing.”

 C1v1l also makes bespoke pieces, including the only carbon-negative lab-grown diamonds on the market.
 “20% of the stuff on the market is lab-grown anyway,” Thornton said.
 “That’s what they don’t want you to know because chemically, a diamond is a diamond.”
-Those pieces retail for $2,500 to $3000, while standard issue pieces retail for $195 to $985.
+Those pieces retail for $2,500 USD to $3000 USD, while standard issue pieces retail for $195 USD to $985 USD.

 “We want people who resonate with the message to be able to participate,” Thornton said.
 And we agree, considering that he’s paying it forward in a real way — after all it’s your civic, better yet, civil duty to shop.